opensource-observer/oso/apps/docs/docs/integrate/python-notebooks.md

 You can execute these imports in a new code block after you've grabbed your data or back at the top of your notebook with the other imports.

 That's it!
 You're ready to start analyzing the OSO dataset in a Google Colab notebook.
-You can [skip ahead to the tutorial](./data-science#tutorial-github-stars--forks-analysis) to see an example of how to analyze the data.
+You can [skip ahead to the tutorial](#tutorial-github-stars--forks-analysis) to see an example of how to analyze the data.

 :::tip
 You can also download your Colab notebooks to your local machine and run them in Jupyter.
 :::

 ### Using Jupyter on your machine

----

 This section will walk you through setting up a local Jupyter notebook environment, storing your GCP service account key on your machine, and connecting to the OSO data warehouse.